MantenaMonish/Weather_Woxsen/README.md

-# Weather Temperature Forecasting Using ML & Time Series Models
+# Woxsen Temperature Forecasting Using ML & Time Series Models

 This project focuses on **accurate temperature prediction** using high-frequency weather station data collected every 15 minutes for six months at our university campus.
 By combining traditional time series methods and state-of-the-art deep learning models, we demonstrate how machine learning can significantly improve short-term weather forecasting accuracy.